Effect of clonidine on renin

 Clonidine is known to modulate the renin-angiotensin-aldosterone system, which plays a crucial role in regulating blood pressure.
 By acting on the alpha-2 adrenergic receptors in the brain, clonidine inhibits sympathetic outflow, leading to a decrease in the release of renin from the kidneys.
 Renin is an enzyme that catalyzes the conversion of angiotensinogen to angiotensin I, a key step in the renin-angiotensin-aldosterone cascade.

-See also Clonidine qtc prolongation
+See also Clonidine arkamin

 By reducing renin levels, clonidine helps to decrease the production of angiotensin II, a potent vasoconstrictor that raises blood pressure.
 This effect contributes to the overall antihypertensive action of clonidine, making it a valuable medication for managing hypertension and related cardiovascular conditions.